 This Guideline complements OSFI’s Supervisory Framework and Corporate Governance Guideline.

-The Board should seek assurances from Senior Management that prompt action is being taken to correct any material internal control deficiencies or breaches in regard to the submission process, and that there are processes in place to monitor and report on the progress made to correct such deficiencies.
+Prompt action should be taken to correct any material internal control deficiencies or breaches in regard to the submission process, and there should be processes in place to monitor and report on the progress made to correct such deficiencies.

 Internal controls and procedures covering the CDOR submission process, including submission methodology, should be clearly documented, reviewed at least annually, and updated as necessary.
 In addition, a bank’s CDOR submission performance should be discussed regularly with relevant internal stakeholders, including the business units involved in the submission process.

 Submitting banks should establish and provide training on a clear and effective conflict of interest policy that applies to all employees involved in submission activities.
 The conflict of interest policy should include protocols for internal and external communications related to rate submissions.

 Submitting banks are expected to include in their annual audit plans sufficient work to provide independent assurances to Senior Management and the Board on the quality and effectiveness of the bank’s internal control, risk management, and governance systems and processes regarding the CDOR submission processes and compliance with the expectations in the Guideline.